 - Schedule C

-- While an important part of a hydrographic surveying programme, this paper stands alone and can be taken by any student with the prerequisite 216 points.
+While an important part of a hydrographic surveying programme, this paper stands alone and can be taken by any student with the prerequisites.

 - Teaching staff